What is food irradiation?

 Is eating irradiated foods safe?

-Is food irradiation mandatory?
+Is the irradiation of these foods mandatory?

 What is the Canadian Food Inspection Agency's (CFIA) role related to irradiated food?

-For more information, refer to Irradiated Foods.
+For more information on labelling requirements, refer to Irradiated Foods.

 - Date modified: